Lea Desandre

 Photos site

-She has collaborated with international artists such as Gustavo Dudamel, Sir John Eliot Gardiner, William Christie, Myung-Whun Chung, Raphaël Pichon, Adam Fischer, Joana Mallwitz, Carlo Rizzi, Cristian Macelaru, Manfred Honeck, Thomas Dunford, Marc Minkowski, Emmanuelle Häim, Jordi Savall…
+She has sung under the baton of Gustavo Dudamel, Sir John Eliot Gardiner, William Christie, Myung-Whun Chung, Joana Mallwitz, Thomas Dunford, Adam Fischer, Raphaël Pichon, Carlo Rizzi, Cristian Macelaru, Manfred Honeck, Marc Minkowski, Jordi Savall and in productions directed by Sir David McVicar, Barrie Kosky, Robert Carsen, Christof Loy or Thomas Jolly.

-Lea Desandre studied with Sara Mingardo in Venice.
-In 2015, she joined William Christie’s Jardin des Voix Academy and the Mozart Academy of the Festival Aix-en-Provence in 2016.
-She was appointed « Revelation lyrique » at the Victoires de la Musique Classique in 2017 and won the HSBC Prize in 2018.
+Lea Desandre trained as a singer in Venice under Sara Mingardo.
+In 2015, she joined William Christie’s Le Jardin des Voix, then the Académie of the Aix-en-Provence Festival in 2016.
+She was named the Revelation of the Year at the Victoires de la Musique Classique in 2017, and won the Prix HSBC and Prix des Médias Francophones Publics in 2018.
+As well as training as a singer, Lea Desandre has been a classical dancer for 12 years.

 Website